 Job performance issues — Conduct performance reviews, soliciting feedback from NOAA or UW group leaders; manage performance problems as necessary.
 Assist with performance improvement plans and disciplinary procedures when required, in collaboration with JISAO administration.

 Promotions/salary increases — Initiate process for needed promotions and/or salary increases (in collaboration with NOAA or UW group leaders and JISAO administration).
-Complete necessary forms and manage process with JISAO assistant director.
+Complete necessary forms and manage process with JISAO HR Manager.

 Hiring — Serve as hiring representative for JISAO, writing job descriptions, job ads, completing job request forms, etc., in collaboration with JISAO assistant director.